jonshiach/graphics-labs/_sources/pages/04_vectors_and_matrices.md

  [    2.000,    4.000]]
 ```

-Wait, what?
 Hang on something isn't right here.
 Looking at the matrix that was outputted we have 1 and 3 on the top row when we were expecting 1 and 2, so what has gone wrong?
 To explain we need to look at how arrays are stored in the memory.
 Memory can be considered as being one long 1D array so when a matrix is stored in the memory we have a choice whether to use **row-major order** where we store the rows of the matrix one after the other or **column-major order** where we store the columns of the matrix on after the other.
 For example, given the matrix

 $$ A = \begin{pmatrix} a & b & c \\ d & e & f \\ g & h & i \end{pmatrix},$$